-Corporate net earnings for the three months ended September 30, 2007 were \$5 million compared to \$40 million for the same period in 2006.
+Corporate net earnings for the three months ended September 30, 2007 were \$1 million compared to \$40 million for the same period in 2006.
 Corporate's net earnings decreased due to \$15 million of favourable income tax reassessments and associated interest income in 2007 relating to prior years, compared to a \$50-million income tax benefit in 2006 arising from a resolution of certain income tax matters with taxation authorities and changes in estimates.
 Gains on derivatives used to manage the Company's exposure to foreign exchange rate fluctuations and the impact of positive tax rate differentials were offset by higher financial charges, primarily as a result of financing the ANR and Great Lakes acquisitions.
-Corporate's comparable expenses were \$10 million in each of third quarter 2007 and 2006, which excludes the \$15-million and \$50-million income tax reassessments and adjustments.
+Corporate's comparable expenses were \$14 and \$10 million in third quarter 2007 and 2006, respectively, which excludes the \$15-million and \$50-million income tax reassessments and adjustments.

-Net earnings from Corporate for the nine months ended September 30, 2007 and 2006 were \$6 million and \$28 million, respectively.
+Net expenses from Corporate for the nine months ended September 30, 2007 were \$3 million and net earnings for the same period in 2006 were \$27 million, respectively.
 Corporate's earnings decreased for the same reasons discussed above, as well as income tax reassessments and adjustments of \$42 million and \$60 million for the nine months ended September 30, 2007 and 2006, respectively.
-Corporate's comparable expenses were \$36 million and \$32 million for the nine months ended September 30, 2007 and 2006, respectively.
+Corporate's comparable expenses were \$45 million and \$33 million for the nine months ended September 30, 2007 and 2006, respectively.
 Comparable expenses excluded the \$42-million and \$60-million favourable income tax reassessments and adjustments.